-Accounts observed and account of the following of the first of the following of the - 2.
+According to the control of the control of - 2.
 Youngest player goes first, spinning the spinner to see which tall-tale hero she will write about during this turn.
 Next, she rolls one die. - If a 1, 2, or 3 is rolled: Flip over the card and write one short sentence about that character in an exciting part of a tall tale.
 The sentence should have 6 or fewer words, such as: She flew clear to the moon! - If a 4, 5, or 6 is rolled: She flips the card open and writes a long sentence about that character in a descriptive part of a tall tale.
 The sentence should have 7 or more words, such as Johnny Appleseed's feet were so tough, he walked on sharp rocks as if they were marshmallows. - Optional: In the corresponding box, draw a very simple picture of the tall tale hero (or what that sentence represents). - 3.
 When her turn is over, the second player spins the spinner, rolls the die, and writes a sentence.
 Players continue taking turns spinning for a new tall-tale character and rolling the die. - 4.
 If a player already has three short sentences and rolls a 1, 2, or 3, she skips her turn, and the other player goes next.
 Likewise, if she already has three long sentences and rolls a 4, 5, or 6, she skips that turn and the other player goes.
 The first player to have three short sentences and three long sentences wins the game.